Translating technology complexity into better UX

-Most pet geo-fencing apps assume ideal conditions — but real users spend most of their time indoors, in courtyards, parks, or wooded areas — where accuracy degrades.
+Summary: Most pet geo-fencing app designs assume ideal conditions.
+But real users spend most of their time indoors, in courtyards, parks, or wooded areas — where accuracy degrades.
 When this happens, interfaces continue to behave as if data were precise, creating false alarms, anxiety, and loss of trust.
+Major pain points are caused by the mistranslations of technology behaviour.
+Mapping technology constraints to user mental models makes the system transparent and honest about its own limitations.

-To design a system that's honest about its own limitations, so users can trust it even when it's wrong.
+To design (for a pet-finding app) a system communicating transparently its own limitations, so users can trust it even when it's wrong.

 Interviews with dog owners to find out how people think and act during stressful events (e.g. losing a pet); what they expect the system to do when something goes wrong.
 Key users groups.
 Personas.
 Empathy and journey mapping.